kprobst-fhooe/hgbinternships/README.md

 **Be prepared that many companies will take time to reply, or will not reply at all to your application.** \
 **If they haven't replied to your application after 3-4 weeks or so, don't hesitate to send them a gentle reminder.**

+Within your application journey, I can furthermore recommend the following:

+- start with creating a professional CV and portfolio that highlight your experience
+- have all this represented in a [professional LinkedIn profile](https://www.linkedin.com/help/linkedin/answer/a554351), which not only helps you find companies in the job offers, but also companies finding YOU

 ## Internship Offers